 Tires are constantly exposed to outside elements that cause wear.
 If left outside without regular protection, your tires can begin to crack or develop dry rot.
 Think of it like getting a bad sunburn!

 UV rays and extreme temperatures (both hot and cold), combined with extended disuse can cause dry rot.
-This happens because the rubber elements begin to deteriorate due to the harsh conditions.
+Rubber elements begin to deteriorate due to the harsh conditions.

 Regular inspections can help you spot this before it becomes a serious issue.
 The bad news: dry rot can’t be repaired, but opting for higher quality tires when you replace them can help avoid dry rot.
 This is because rubber mixtures in high-end tires tend to offer more tire rot resistance.